Complaints Regarding Regulated Utility Services (Telecommunications, Gas, and Electric)

 General Consumer Information

-The WUTC provides additional consumer resources, including The Smart Consumer Guide: Public Utility Services.
-This guide answers many frequently asked questions regarding electric, gas, telephone, and water companies regulated by the WUTC.
-For more information on WUTC consumer services, click here.
+The WUTC provides additional consumer resources in its Consumer Publications, answering many frequently asked questions regarding electric, gas, telephone, and water companies regulated by the WUTC.

 Additionally, the FCC offers valuable information and assistance to customers.
 The FCC’s Consumer & Governmental Affairs Bureau (CGB) develops and implements the Commission’s consumer policies, including disability access.
 CGB is the public face of the FCC through outreach and education, as well as through Consumer Center, which is responsible for responding to consumer inquiries and complaints.